Hillside Club left a lasting mark

 The committees plans were submitted to the City Engineer, Charles L. Huggins, who executed them in 1909.

-The Hillside Club Street Improvements landmark plaque at the intersection of La Loma Ave. and Virginia Street (photo: Daniella Thompson, 2005)
+The Hillside Club Street Improvements landmark plaque at the intersection of La Loma Avenue and Virginia Street (photo: Daniella Thompson, 2005)

 The Hillside Club Street Improvements can be seen along the 2600 block of Le Conte Avenue; La Loma Avenue between Cedar Street and Ridge Road; Le Roy Avenue between Hilgard Avenue and Ridge Road; the 2700 block of Virginia Street; the 1700 block of La Vereda Road; and the 2600 block of Hilgard Avenue.
 Street improvements in the same style and materials but not included in the Landmark designation stretch along portions of Hearst Avenue and Arch Street.